Snyder-Technology-LLC/authflow-guides-resources-docs/content/integration/multiple-gpts.md

 > **Note:** This feature is on the Authflow roadmap.
 Currently, you can achieve similar results with Option 1 (bundles) or Option 2 (separate paywalls).

-## Current Limitations

-### One Authflow Action per GPT

-Currently, you can only have one Authflow action per GPT.
-This means:

-- Can't have multiple pricing tiers in one GPT
-- Can't offer both monthly and lifetime in the same GPT

-**Workaround:** Create separate GPTs for different pricing:
-- "My GPT - Monthly"
-- "My GPT - Lifetime"

-### Workaround for Multiple Tiers

-If you need different tiers for the same GPT functionality:

-1. Create multiple versions of your GPT
-2. Each with a different paywall
-3. Name them clearly (e.g., "Tool Pro - Monthly", "Tool Pro - Annual")

 ## Managing Multiple Paywalls

 ### Organization Tips